PTz0uAH/Gigolo4ClassicAmiga/GIGOLO_FTPServer/README.md

- back in the day only with more versatile options.. at that time I wanted to integrate a grabber without the need for a PC so then the ESP32 came to the rescue.. with its powerfull 32bit CPU.. so here it is.. a working proof of concept for anyone to play with.. albeit using quite a bunch of dirty hacks to get things done my way..feel free to improve it so we can make it better even when on a tight budget..
+ back in the day only with more versatile options.. at that time I wanted to integrate a grabber without the need for a PC so then the ESP32 came to the rescue.. with its powerfull 32bit CPU.. so here it is.. a working proof of concept for anyone to play with.. albeit using quite a bunch of dirty hacks to get things done my way..feel free to improve it so we can make it better even on a tight budget using improvised parts..

 summary: Hard & Software project to use your ESP32 as SD-Card Reader/Writer together with MEGA2560 Floppy grabber, all controlled from DOpus5.. create custom DOpus button docks and remote control the Server..